kissmetrics/km-support/_posts/2010-01-06-understanding-identities.md

 <a name="section-3"></a>
 ## 3. An ID Should Not Change Often, But When It Does…

 Your customers can accumulate several identities over their lifetime of interaction with your application or website.
 They will initially visit anonymously, possibly from multiple web browsers.
 On each of those browsers, they will be first represented using Anonymous ID's.
-Once they sign up or log in or otherwise "Convert", you can continue to track their activity under their Named ID, which is much more meaningful.
+Once they sign up or log in, you can continue to track their activity under their Named ID, which is much more meaningful.

     KM Person
-    └── "Customer ID" (KISSmetrics property)
+    └── [KISSmetrics Property]: "Customer ID"
-        ├── 'rAy2wPD+HQeNkxP4eQNAIzMi/7s=' (Anonymous ID #1)
+        ├── [Anonymous ID #1]: 'rAy2wPD+HQeNkxP4eQNAIzMi/7s='
-        ├── '8Kb8K7HSBfImcisqIGI4F1+t3tE=' (Anonymous ID #2)
+        ├── [Anonymous ID #2]: '8Kb8K7HSBfImcisqIGI4F1+t3tE='
-        └── 'User #12345' (Named ID)
+        └── [Named ID]: 'User #12345'

 Thus, a person should have no more than one Named ID, but can have several Anonymous IDs.
 Regardless of how many IDs a person accumulates, let's make sure they all refer back to the same KM Person object.